Mahmoud-Ibrahim-Mamrstein/Spectroscopic-constants-from-atomic-properties/data/Readme.md

 In this project spectroscopic constants of diatomic molecules have been gathered from various published books, papers, and online accessible databases (e.g, [The Diatomic Molecular Spectroscopy Database](https://rios.mp.fhi.mpg.de/index.php) and [NIST Chemistry WebBook](https://webbook.nist.gov/chemistry/))
 ### Homonuclear molecules:
 Most homonuclear molecules' spectroscopic data have been gathered from Huber and Herzberg's book [[1]](#1).
-The references used to gather Homonuclear molecules' spectroscopic information from sources other than the Huber and Herzbeg book are cited in the references column in the g.csv and g-test-2.csv files.
+The references used to gather Homonuclear molecules' spectroscopic information from sources other than the Huber and Herzbeg book are cited in the references column in the [g.csv](https://github.com/Mahmoud-Ibrahim-Mamrstein/Spectroscopic-constants-from-atomic-properties/blob/b7fe30b53feceacd9d0e9ae47eeb9ef755adcce5/data/g.csv) and [g-test-2.csv](https://github.com/Mahmoud-Ibrahim-Mamrstein/Spectroscopic-constants-from-atomic-properties/blob/b7fe30b53feceacd9d0e9ae47eeb9ef755adcce5/data/g-test-2.csv). files.

 ### Heteronuclear molecules: